 -one hundred percent (100%) of the course fee is retained if you cancel after the commencement date of your course.

 6.2 Cancellations by the Centre

-6.2.1 The Centre will use reasonable endeavours to ensure that your Service takes place and in accordance with your booking.
-However, the Centre reserves the right to cancel any booking without prior notice and at any time where we believe on reasonable grounds that cancellation is necessary due to unsuitable conditions.
+6.2.1 The Centre will use reasonable endeavours to ensure that the Service takes place and in accordance with your booking.
+However, the Centre reserves the right to cancel any booking without prior notice and at any time where the Centre is prevented from providing the Service due to Circumstances Beyond Our Control (as described in Clause 17) or where we believe on reasonable grounds that cancellation is necessary due to unsuitable conditions.

 6.2.2 The Centre reserves the right to cancel a course at not less than fourteen (14) days’ notice where the Centre believes, in its reasonable opinion, that there are insufficient numbers for the course to take place.

-6.2.3 Where the Centre cancels a course, you will be offered the following options:
+6.2.3 Where the Centre cancels a course prior to its commencement, you will be offered the following options:

 - a full refund of the course fee paid; or